ilknuraktemur/GPT-2/README.md

 - Then a bash script was created to run this application on the Linux.
 This script is the file named start.sh in the repo.
 - After installing the required dependencies specified in the requirement.txt file, the trained model in the drive is accessed using wget, after downloading the model, there are the required commands to run the FastAPI web server in start.sh script.
 - After all steps you can generate text according to the prompt you want using the curl tool.(these commands are also in start.sh )

+Note:
+After running the bash start.sh command, the application will run on localhost.
+So maybe you need to run the curl command(in the start.sh) separately.